-The bigram data presented above show considerable variation among prepositions and among focus particles.
+The bigram data presented in Tables 1-3 show considerable variation among prepositions and among focus particles.
 However, this is not all.
 When we look at a much larger corpus, the Dutch part of the World Wide Web, we find even more parameters of variation.
 Not only is there considerable lexical variation among prepositions and focus particles, but the initial member of the DP also plays a role in determining the position of the focus particle.
-In Table 4, we have used Google counts of June 17, 2005, as an informal estimate of frequency on the World Wide Web of a number of three-word strings.
-To avoid fluctuations due to the fact that some texts appear many times on the Internet, we made use of the Google option of omitting 'similar entries':7
+In Table 4, we have used Google counts of June 17, 2005, as an informal estimate